Anurag Kashyap: 2010s

 His next film was Ugly (2014), a thriller about the kidnapping of a struggling actor's daughter, and the events followed by it.
 It was screened in the Directors' Fortnight section at the 2013 Cannes Film Festival, receiving a standing ovation.
 The film's theatrical release was halted for over a year regarding censorship issues over depiction of smoking in it.
 Though it was released on 26 December 2014 to generally positive reviews.

 Kashyap at the second trailer launch of Bombay Velvet.

 Kashyap's next release was Bombay Velvet (2015), a period film set in Bombay in the 1960s, based on Princeton University Historian Gyan Prakash's book Mumbai Fables.
 It stars Ranbir Kapoor, Anushka Sharma and Karan Johar.
 The film was co-edited by the Academy Award winner editor Thelma Schoonmaker, who is known for her collaboration with Martin Scorsese.
 Released on 15 May 2015, some critics appreciated its retro-look, performances, styling and music, but criticized its faltered storytelling.
 It also emerged as a box-office failure.
 Bombay Velvet was Kashyap's dream project and its failure was a huge disappointment to him.
 In an interview with critic Rajeev Masand, Kashyap stated that at one point he wanted to leave India because he felt that people here did not understand his films but then realized that he did not manage the budget of the film.

+A die-hard comics enthusiast, Anurag Kashyap once reached out to Raj Comics—one of India's biggest comic book companies—to acquire the rights to their gritty vigilante character Doga, envisioning what could have been India's first proper superhero film with a distinctly dark, grounded tone.
+After detailed discussions, he successfully secured the rights and began developing the project, positioning it as a major cinematic leap post Bombay Velvet.
+However, the scale of a superhero film demanded a massive budget, making the entire fate of Doga heavily dependent on the box office performance of Bombay Velvet—if it succeeded, the film would greenlight Kashyap's ambitious vision.
+Unfortunately, the film failed miserably at the box office, collapsing under its own expectations, and with that financial blow, the Doga project fell apart, quietly slipping into development hell and leaving behind a fascinating "what could have been" moment in Indian cinema history.

 In 2016, Kashyap co-wrote and directed Raman Raghav 2.0, a thriller inspired by the notorious serial killer Raman Raghav.
 It starred Nawazuddin Siddiqui as the title character along with Vicky Kaushal.
 The film premiered at the 2016 Sydney Film Festival and the 2016 Cannes Film Festival, in the Director's Fortnight section to a positive response.